The Top 12 Best Supplements for Runners

 Iron

-Low iron in runners is very common and one of the main culprits behind poor performance.
+Iron deficiency in runners is very common and one of the main culprits behind poor athletic performance.
+That’s because it is vital for making hemoglobin, a protein in red blood cells that help carry oxygen to your working muscles.

 Runners lose iron each time their foot strikes the ground in something called hemolysis.
 We lose iron in our sweat.
 And, women lose iron every month through menstruation.